raiden-network/raiden/docs/webui_tutorial.rst

 .. toctree::
   :maxdepth: 2

 In order to quickly give an overview and idea of what the Raiden Developer Preview is capable of, a simple web application has been created.
-This application utilizes the :doc:`Raiden REST API endpoints <rest_api>` to allow the user to interact with token networks, transfer tokens, see the current status of open channels along with closing and settling channels to name some of the functionalities.
+This application utilizes the :doc:`Raiden REST API endpoints <rest_api>` to allow the user to interact with token networks, make token payments, see the current status of open channels along with closing and settling channels to name some of the functionalities.
 For a more specific guide of the API itself see the :doc:`API Walkthrough <api_walkthrough>`.

 The main focus of the web application is to display functionality and not to look pretty.
 Should you however want to make it pretty, don't hesitate to create a `pull request <https://github.com/raiden-network/raiden/pulls>`_.